OPEN SAILING RULES

 BOAT CHECKOUT PROCEDURES

-- MSC skippers must complete a checkout sheet at the boathouse.
-Skippers are responsible for developing a safe sail plan for the buoy field and ensuring that their guests have signed and dated the guest waiver.
+MSC skippers must fill out the checkout sheet at the boathouse or check in with the dockmaster.
+Skippers are responsible for ensuring that their guests have signed and dated the guest waiver.

 INJURIES AND EMERGENCY GUIDELINES